StrangeBeeCorp/docs/docs/thehive/setup/configuration/akka.md

 ## Basic configuration

-A good cluster setup requires at least 3 nodes of THeHive applications.
+A good cluster setup requires at least 3 nodes of TheHive applications.
 For each node, Akka must be configured like this:

 ```yaml
 ## Akka server